quocvietdev/testing-strapi/README.md

 # Application i12

-A quick description of your strapi application.
+A quick description of your strapi application....